-Under current conditions, it takes up to three years and can cost up to $50,000 annually to breed, raise, and train a dog for a person who is blind.
+Under current conditions, the journey from playful pup to professional Guiding Eyes dog takes up to three years and can cost up to $50,000 annually.
 The vast majority of Guiding Eyes for the Blind’s funding comes from the voluntary contributions of friends and supporters.

 It takes a very specific dog to be successful as a guide.
 A guide must be confident in all environments and situations, have the ability to problem-solve and make decisions on their own, have a low distraction level, have impeccable house and social manners, and be able to remain settled for several hours at a time when needed.

 A long history of genetic research has shown us that we have a greater chance at producing guide dogs if we breed specifically for temperament and health scores.
 We remain devoted to all of our dogs throughout their lifetimes; no Guiding Eyes dog will ever add to the shelter population.

 Please don’t.
 A guide dog is responsible for keeping its handler safe while out in the world, and it is very important not to break the dog’s focus.
 For a handler who is blind or visually impaired, distracting his or her guide dog is the equivalent of the passenger of a car grabbing the steering wheel out of a driver’s hand.
 Never pet a working guide dog.

 Technically, no. “Seeing Eye Dog” is a phrase copyrighted by The Seeing Eye in Morristown, New Jersey, which is a different organization that offers service dogs to people who are blind or visually impaired.
 Dogs bred and trained at Guiding Eyes are referred to as guide dogs, dog guides, or Guiding Eyes dogs.